mobiletoly/kmpertrace/README.md

 - **Pure iOS consumer?**
   See `docs/IOS-XCFramework.md` for using the prebuilt XCFramework (manual drag/drop or SwiftPM binary target from the release assets).

+- **KMP app with Swift host code?**
+  See `docs/IOS-KMP-Swift.md` for making `KmperTraceSwift` available to Swift via your KMP framework.

 ---